 Our second postulate or axiom of classical statistics associates to every state $\tau$ a real number $p_\tau$, the ``probability'' of the state $\tau$.
 It obeys two basic requirements,

+The probabilities obey the axioms discussed in sect.~\ref{subsec:axiomatic_setting}.
 The probabilities are continuous real numbers.
 They are typically not in the set of observables -- in general probabilities cannot be measured or observed.
 For example, the possible measurement values of the basic observables may be discrete, say occupation numbers or bits that only take the values $1$ and $0$.
 The probabilities $p_\tau$ are continuous real numbers in the interval $[0,1]$.
 This ``duality'' between discrete values of observables and continuous probabilities will be found to be at the root of particle-wave duality in quantum mechanics.

 An observable is called ``discrete'' if the ``spectrum'' of its values $A_\tau$ is discrete.
 Here the spectrum is the ensemble of the values $A_\tau$ in the different states $\tau$.
 For a finite number of discrete variables the states $\tau$ form a finite discrete ensemble.
 The sum over the states $\sum_\tau$ in eq.~\eqref{eq:OP1} is then well-defined.
 We will define continuous variables as suitable limits of an infinite set of discrete variables.
 This is similar to the ``binning of real numbers'' by representing them by an infinite number of bits.
 We can then define $\sum_\tau$ for an infinite number of states by a suitable limit.
 For continuous variables the ensemble of states is continuous.
 For continuous states $\tau$ the sum $\sum_\tau$ becomes an integral over states, corresponding to the limit procedure.